nice42q/moner.ooo/README.md

 ![Favicon - moner.ooo](/img/apple-touch-icon-152x152.png)
 # Moner.ooo
-Add a new language or an improvement via 'Pull request'.
+Add a new language or an improvement via '[Pull request](https://github.com/nice42q/moner.ooo/pulls)' or report a Bug via '[Issues](https://github.com/nice42q/moner.ooo/issues)'.

+The language is selected according to the Web-Browser language set; if the language is not available, English is displayed by default.

 ###### Display your favorite currency directly
 [moner.ooo/?in=usd](https://moner.ooo/?in=usd)